Menu

 5 stars

-According to the National Center for Biotechnology (NCBI), the top forms of medical malpractice are:
+According to the National Center for Biotechnology (NCBI), the common types of medical malpractice in Virginia are:

-The issues can include failure to diagnose, a delayed diagnosis, or an incorrect diagnosis.
+The issues can include a wrong type of diagnosis, such as misdiagnosis claims or a failure to diagnose.
 For example, “anchoring bias” is when a doctor, nurse, or other medical professional insists on an initial diagnostic impression despite evidence of another diagnosis.
-Anchoring bias is, unfortunately, very common and is a major source of diagnostic issues.
+Unfortunately, anchoring bias is very common and a major source of diagnostic issues.
 Other examples of diagnostic errors are:

 Birth injuries can be devastating to the newborn and the family, leaving the infant with lifelong debilitating injuries.

-If a doctor diagnoses an illness or injury correctly, but then fails to treat the patient properly or effectively, the patient is still at serious risk.
-Failure to treat a patient properly includes discharging the patient too soon, prescribing the wrong medication, prescribing an incorrect dosage of medication, failing to order the proper tests, and failing to follow up with the patient.
-The NCBI stated that patient characteristics, such as obesity contributed to specific exam elements being skipped.
+If a doctor diagnoses an illness or injury correctly but fails to treat the patient properly or effectively, the patient is still at serious risk.
+Failure to treat a patient properly can happen in many ways, including discharging the patient too soon, prescribing the wrong medication, prescribing an incorrect dosage, failing to order the proper tests, and failing to follow up with the patient.
+These errors can leave serious conditions untreated, leading to devastating consequences.

 Other forms of medical errors are: